 Is the catfish “American made” or of Asian descent?
 Did the prawns contribute to the destruction of Mangrove forests?
 Is your fish farmed or wild – and why does that matter?
 What does wild-caught really mean?
 Why is my seafood labeled “color added” in California?
 If seafood doesn’t have an eco-label sticker on it, does that mean I shouldn’t buy it?
-Did the fishery that caught the fish include by-catch that was just discarded?
+Did the fishery that caught the fish include incidental catch that was wasted?

 “Pass the beef please ’cause I haven’t heard anything about that stuff lately.”

 This website aims to discuss the harmful actions of activists, politicians, journalists, bloggers, seafood purveyors, marketers and others that, in the haste of serving their self-interests, only serve to confuse consumers which may turn them away from a healthy food.
-Turning consumers away from the smart recommendation to include more seafood in our diet, is a risk to public health.
+Because turning consumers away from the smart recommendation to include more seafood in our diet is a risk to public health.

 We welcome your feedback and input.
 Go to Blog >>